 Cosmetic Dental Procedures

-Although this revolutionary field of dentistry is currently not considered as an accepted specialty of dentistry by the American Dental Association, still, becoming a cosmetic dentist demands years of clinical training as well as an “esthetic eye” and an attention to detail.
-A cosmetic dentists are trained in providing the following esthetic dental services:
+Although this revolutionary field of dentistry is currently not considered as an accepted specialty of dentistry by the American Dental Association, still, becoming a cosmetic dentist demands years of clinical training as well as an “aesthetic eye” and an attention to detail.
+A cosmetic dentists are trained in providing the following aesthetic dental services:

 - Tooth Whitening – many people have stained teeth, which either result due to inadequate oral hygiene measures, such as regular brushing and flossing, or due to excessive consumption of tea, coffee and tobacco smoking.
 For these people, a cosmetic dentist applies a very safe agent on to the teeth, which results in dissolution of the stains, bringing about whiter and shinier teeth.

 - Veneers– veneers are pre-fabricated restorations, which are prepared in the laboratory after a dentist makes an impression of the tooth to be restored, and sends it to the lab for processing.
 These veneers are directly attached to the teeth using a suitable bonding agent, and are used for masking the effect of tooth staining, or restoring grossly carious or crooked teeth.

 - Dental Crowns – dental crowns serve as “tooth caps” and are sit directly on to the surface of prepared teeth.
 The dental crowns can either be fabricated purely in ceramic, or can be made by providing a sub-structure of a dental alloy over the ceramic.
 The cosmetic uses of dental crowns include restoration of tooth anatomy, covering a highly stained tooth, supporting a heavily filled tooth and strengthening a tooth that has undergone root canal treatment.